Link theory with real teaching practice

 Instruction & Practice

-- Consider the implications of Cognitive Load Theory for classroom based and online instruction.
+- Consider the implications of Cognitive Load Theory for instructional strategies.

-- Reflect on examples of instructional practice, connect with other teachers and discuss ideas and review our own instructional practice in light of what has been learned.
+- Reflect on examples of instructional practice, connect with other teachers, discuss ideas and review your own instructional practice in light of what has been learned.

-- Consider the impact of different questioning styles and techniques used for the purpose of formative assessment, and understand their overall effectiveness when distance teaching.
+- Consider the impact of different questioning styles and techniques used for the purpose of formative assessment, and understand their overall effectiveness in your teaching environment.

 Dialogue & Oracy